nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
     * The index refers to the index number shown in the displayed client list.
-    * The index must be a positive integer 1, 2, 3, …​
+    * The index must be more than 1, and less than or equal to the index of the last item in the displayed list.
 * At least one of the optional fields must be provided.

 :exclamation: **Caution**: Existing values will be **replaced** with the input values.